MrSnyder/django-orm-playground/analysis/README.md

 The number of conformity checks was 100,000.

-I considered the optimization options and actual performance for the common case of rendering a list view using [django-tables2](https://django-tables2.readthedocs.io/en/latest/):
+I considered common optimization options and actual performance for the case of rendering a list view using [django-tables2](https://django-tables2.readthedocs.io/en/latest/):

-* Rendering list view (with links to resources)
+* Test 1: Rendering list of conformity checks (with links to resources)
-* Rendering list view (with links to resources *and* properties from resource table)
+* Test 2: Rendering list of conformity checks (with links to resources *and* properties from resource table)

-### Test 1: Rendering list view (with links to resources)
+### Test 1: Rendering a list of conformity checks (with links to resources)

 ![List View with links to resources](list_view1.png)

 This use case gives an indication whether it is possible to efficiently determine the linked table and render a URL to a linked resource.

-### Test 2: Rendering list view (with links to resources *and* property from resource table)
+### Test 2: Rendering a list of conformity checks (with links to resources *and* properties from resource table)

 ![List View with links to resources and property from resource table](list_view2.png)

-This use case gives the indication whether it is possible to efficiently query attributes from the linked table when querying a conformity check.
+This use case gives an indication whether it is possible to efficiently query attributes from the linked table when querying a conformity check.

 ## Compared approaches

-Five different approaches for modelling polymorphic references were compared:
+Five different approaches for were compared:

 * Django's generic FKs
 * Sparse FKs